robinsonb5/EightThirtyTwoDemos/README.md

 ### Debug:
 A project demonstrating the use of 832's debug interface, which allows the 832ocd program to connect to the CPU over JTAG, using quartus_stp as a bridge.
-Currently this is Altera/Intel only, though there's no reason why something similar wouldn't be possible with Xilinx parts.
+Currently this is usable on Altera/Intel and Xilinx parts - porting to Lattice and Yosys is still to be done.

 ### SoC:
 This project includes a System-on-Chip with VGA framebuffer, PS/2 keyboard and